 - a.
 It does not issue senior securities; - b.
 It does not intend to incur any debt or borrowing.
 In the event that borrowing is necessary, it can do so only if, at the time of its incurrence or immediately thereafter, there is asset coverage of at least 300% for all its borrowings; - c.
-It does not participate in any underwriting or selling group in connection with the public distribution of securities, except for its own share capital; - d.
-It generally maintains a diversified portfolio.
-Industry concentrations may vary at any time depending on the investment manager's view on the prospects; - e.
+It does not participate in any underwriting or selling group in connection with the public distribution of securities, except for its own share capital; - It generally maintains a diversified portfolio.
+Asset class and geographic concentrations may vary at any time depending on the investment manager's view on the prospects; - e.
 It does not invest directly in real estate properties and developments; - f.
 It does not purchase or sell commodity futures contracts; - g.
 It does not engage in lending operations to related parties such as the members of the Board of Directors, officers of the Company and any affiliates, or affiliated corporations of the Company; - h.
-The asset mix in each type of security is determined from time to time, as warranted by economic and investment conditions; and - i.
-The subscribers are required to settle their subscriptions in full upon submission of their application for subscriptions; - j.
-It may use various techniques to hedge investment risks; and - k.
+The asset mix in each type of security is determined from time to time, as warranted by economic and investment conditions; and i.
 It does not change its investment objectives without the prior approval of a majority of its shareholders.